 The Trustees pressed ahead rapidly, authorising the Parks and Property Committee to 'carry out the plans of Messrs.
 Backhouse and Son, York' for the treatment of the rocks on the Tower Hill in December 1904.
 By February 1905, Backhouses had started work in the glen to strengthen the sides of Malcolm Canmore's Tower, using a bogey railway to carry materials into the glen.
-They were said to be intending to 'build up the north side of the hill with ornamental rocks, so that the present rugged appearance will be maintained'.
+They were said to be intending to 'build up the north side of the hill with ornamental rocks, so that the present rugged appearance will be maintained.
+As a support of the present rugged appearance will be maintained.